casual position with Health Policy & Management; 12/31/2018 fixed end date; various hours; Monday - Friday

 **JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.**

+Bachelor's degree.
 Veteran or experience working with Veterans and their families.
-Excellent communication skills and previous interviewing experience to collect data for important study.
+Experience as an interviewer.
+Motivated individual with excellent communication skills and previous interviewing experience.

 Johns Hopkins University remains committed to its founding principle, that education for all students should be grounded in exploration and discovery.
 Hopkins students are challenged not just to learn but also to advance learning itself.
 Critical thinking, problem solving, creativity, and entrepreneurship are all encouraged and nourished in this unique educational environment.
 After more than 130... years, Johns Hopkins remains a world leader in both teaching and research.
 Faculty members and their research colleagues at the university's Applied Physics Laboratory have each year since 1979 won Johns Hopkins more federal research and development funding than any other university.
 The university has nine academic divisions and campuses throughout the Baltimore-Washington area.
 The Krieger School of Arts and Sciences, the Whiting School of Engineering, the School of Education and the Carey Business School are based at the Homewood campus in northern Baltimore.
 The schools of Medicine, Public Health, and Nursing share a campus in east Baltimore with The Johns Hopkins Hospital.
 The Peabody Institute, a leading professional school of music, is located on Mount Vernon Place in downtown Baltimore.
 The Paul H. Nitze School of Advanced International Studies is located in Washington's Dupont Circle area.